creamson2/VeraCrypt-Full-Disk-Encryption-Workflow/README.md

 A simple, visual walkthrough of how I encrypted a drive using VeraCrypt, managed the keys, and mounted the secure volume.
 This project shows my understanding of data‑at‑rest protection and basic encryption workflows.

-# VeraCrypt-Full-Disk-Encryption-Workflow

-A simple, visual walkthrough of how I encrypted a drive using VeraCrypt, managed the keys, and mounted the secure volume.
-This project demonstrates my understanding of data-at-rest protection and basic encryption workflows.

 ---

 ##  Whiteboard Sketch: Encryption Flow